cchatzis/Revealing-Subject-specific-Temporal-Patterns-from-Longitudinal-Data/README.md

 > 946         else:  # If factors are provided from a "warmer" start (e.g. parafac2_als) use the factor estimates as initial guesses
 > 947             matrices = _update_imputed(tensor_slices=list(matrices), mask=mask, decomposition=cmf, method="factors")
 > ```
 > The reason behind this is that initially imputing entries in a normalized dataset will result in entries higher in magnitude, which will affect the results.
-A pull request with a fix is planned.
+The [issue is raised](https://github.com/MarieRoald/matcouply/issues/12) and a pull request with a fix is planned.

 ### Reproducing the reproducibility results